COMPLETE DISMISSAL

 Disorderly Conduct A.R.S 13-2904

 Mr. R. B was charged with Disorderly Conduct for disturbing the peace after allegedly engaging in a fight at Whisky Row nightclub in Old Town Scottsdale, Arizona.
-Mr. R. B. Was with friends and celebrating the Mayweather fight and had purchased bottle service.
+Mr. R. B. Was with friends and celebrating the Mayweather fight and had purchased a bottle service.
 A woman at the club was taking beers from Mr. R.B.’s table and a woman with R.B. confronted her.
 An argument between broke out and when Mr. R.B. tried to remove his friend from the argument bouncers grabbed him and threw him out of the club.
-He was arrested for disorderly conduct for fighting.
+He was arrested for disorderly conduct and for fighting.
 Read More

 NOT GUILTY/ ACQUITTAL AT TRIAL EXTREME DUI, GUILTY OF IMPAIRED DUI